-After installing the Caseta ceiling fan switch in our master bedroom, my wife expressed interest in being able to control it with her own iPhone.
+After installing the Caseta ceiling fan switch in our master bedroom, my wife expressed interest in controlling it with her own iPhone.
 For those who are installing smart home technologies, getting spousal support can be significant.
 So it was time for me to figure out the best way of sharing the Lutron Caseta app with my wife.

 During the initial process of installing the Caseta App on my smartphone, the app prompted me to create an online account with Lutron.
 Later, when it comes time to share your home system with someone else, you need to use the same residential Lutron account credentials.

-Getting our Caseta system on my wife's iPhone proved to be a bit different than I was expecting.
+Getting our Caseta system on my wife's iPhone proved to be different from what I was expecting.
 Having been through the complete process now, looking back, it's quite simple.

 Sharing a Lutron Caseta App Home System

 Installing the Caseta App on my wife's iPhone starts with the same steps as using the iPhone App Store.

 Starting the app for the first time on my wife's iPhone worked much like my own.
 Two different options are displayed; Get Started or Sign In.
 In her app, I needed to click on the Sign In button.